Probing Rotational Dynamics of Quark Gluon Plasma via Global Vorticity: Results and Discussion

 \subsubsection{Global vorticity at LHC energies}

 We further extend the analysis to LHC energies by studying the transverse momentum ($p_{\rm T}$) spectra of $K^{*0}$, $K^{*\pm}$, $\phi$, $\rho$, and $D^{*+}$ mesons produced in Pb+Pb collisions at mid-rapidity ($|y|<0.5$) and measured by the ALICE collaboration.
 The left panel of Fig.~\ref{Fig:ALICEMesons} presents the centrality dependence of the extracted global vorticity $\Omega$ for $K^{*0}$, $\phi$, and $\rho$ mesons at $\sqrt{s_{\rm NN}}=2.76$ TeV, using data from Refs.~\cite{ALICE:2014jbq, ALICE:2018qdv}.
-The centrality dependence of $\Omega$ for $K^{*0}$, $\phi$, and $\rho$ meson in Pb+Pb collisions at $\sqrt{s_{\rm NN}}$ = 2.76 TeV shows an interesting feature.
 The magnitude of vorticity for $K^{*0}$ and $\phi$ mesons reaches its largest values in central collisions and gradually decreases toward peripheral events.
 The rotational behavior of the $\rho$ meson exhibits a weak dependence on centrality, suggesting a comparatively uniform response to the vortical medium.
 Furthermore, the right panel of Fig.~\ref{Fig:ALICEMesons} shows the corresponding results at $\sqrt{s_{\rm NN}}=5.02$ TeV for $K^{*0}$, $K^{*\pm}$, $\phi$, and $D^{*+}$ mesons, based on data taken from Refs.~\cite{ALICE:2021ptz, ALICE:2023ifn, ALICE:2018lyv}.
-In the mid-central collisions (10-40)\% the value of $\Omega$ is higher for $\phi$ compared to $K^{*0}$, $K^{*\pm}$.
-However, at peripheral collisions, i.e, (40-70)\% all the vector mesons $K^{*0}$, $K^{* \pm}$, $\phi$, and $D^{*+}$ have a similar value of $\Omega$.
+In the mid-central collisions (10-30)\% the value of $\Omega$ is higher for $\phi$ compared to $K^{*0}$, $K^{*\pm}$.
+However, at peripheral collisions, i.e, (30-70)\% all the vector mesons $K^{*0}$, $K^{* \pm}$, $\phi$, and $D^{*+}$ have a similar value of $\Omega$.
+It is evident at $\sqrt{s_{\rm NN}}=2.76$ TeV and $\sqrt{s_{\rm NN}}=5.02$ TeV as a small variation correspond to the chosen $p_{\rm T}$ fit range (0-5) GeV/c, and (0-20) GeV/c (at most central collisions), respectively.

 This study establishes a quantitative magnitude for the global vorticity generated in relativistic heavy-ion collisions, which can serve as a useful thermodynamic input for hydrodynamic simulations of QCD matter under rotation.
 The extracted vorticity offers valuable insights into the particle-species dependence of spin polarization and spin alignment.
 Different hadrons act as complementary probes of the rotational structure of the quark–gluon plasma: hyperons, which decouple earlier and carry larger intrinsic spin contributions, preserve pronounced imprints of the vortical field, while vector mesons reflect rotational effects shaped by later-stage hadronic interactions.
 Together, these observations enable a comprehensive characterization of the magnitude and evolution of vorticity throughout the system's lifetime.